Alcohol Addiction Treatment Programs In United States

 - Alcohol-related traffic related traffic collisions are the number-one killer of teens.
 Alcohol use is also associated with homicides, suicides, and drowning deaths; the next three leading causes of death among youth.

 - More than 100,000 deaths in the USA are caused by excessive alcohol consumption each year.
-Direct and indirect causes of death include drunken driving, cirrhosis of the liver, cancer, and stroke.
+Direct and indirect causes of death include drunken driving, of the liver, cancer, and stroke.

 - Nearly 14 million Americans meet the diagnostic criteria for alcohol abuse disorders.